manishbansal8843/AdidasChallenge/ReadMe.md

 # About the repository

-This repository contains the source code for a spring-boot microservices application.
+This repository contains the source code for a spring-boot microservices application implemented as part of Adidas coding challenge.

 # Problem statement